Ladyhabz1/react-hooks-babel-and-react/README.md

 allow us to provide the [TL;DR][tldr] and why it is relevant to the Babel tool we use:

 The Tower of Babel was a colossal construction project long ago.
-It was being built by a united humanity speaking the same language, with the intention of reaching such heights that heaven itself could be accessed.
+It was built by a united humanity speaking the same language, with the intention of reaching such heights that heaven itself could be accessed.
 While it was being constructed, the God in the story afflicted the united humans by confounding